All-in-One vs. Best-in-Breed

 All-in-one vs best-in-breed is the Tupac vs. Biggie of the event tech world.
 Not as violent, thankfully, but as important.

-All-in-ones position themselves as one-stop technology solutions for events.
-Best-in-breed tools claim superior performance at a lower cost.
+All-in-one event tech position themselves as one-stop technology solutions for events while best-in-breed event tech tools claim superior performance at a lower cost.

 Which is the right choice for your event?
 And does it even matter?

 It does matter — a lot

 Before starting Hubb, we were event professionals managing dozens of events around the world each year, ranging from ten-person executive meetings to city-wide events attended by tens of thousands.
 We found event technology to be essential for our jobs, and we tried out nearly every technology available.
 One approach enabled us to be considerably more successful than all the others, and allowed our experiential event management company to grow explosively (we twice made the INC 5000 list of fastest growing companies in America).